 I am from China and my daughter went to university in Canada.
 She came to know Jesus as her Saviour years ago and I saw changes in her life, especially her personality.
-I also feel her friends who are from church or have the same belief are very loving and caring.
+I also feel her friends who are from church or have the same beliefs are very loving and caring.
 Last week, my daughter shared with me a video about how God has completely healed a pastor from cancer and COVID-19.
 I was so amazed by this witness as well as the prayers she had received from all over the world.
-From that moment, I have decided to know more about Jesus, join a church, and get baptized.
+From that moment, I decided to know more about Jesus, join a church, and get baptized.

 On April 21, 2021, during our family devotions, my dad prayed for me.
 Jesus has helped me through difficult times.
 It is the next step in Christianity.
 John 14:6

 I have been on and off (with faith) all my life, my background being Catholic (my mother and father).
 I have been going through some churches and I‘ve felt the need to meet the Lord again.
 I found a church close to my home where the pastor is quite knowledgeable and I started to pay attention to the Bible more and to its interpretation.
 Finally, I realize that He has helped my family during this time in several ways (health and financial) and I feel thankful for that.
 I know I want to do a reset and start over again with God who never leaves me.
 I think baptism is a nice opportunity for me to show Him a commitment to the change that I want to do in my life.